Bobby Witt Jr. Player Props: Royals vs. Marlins

 Bobby Witt Jr. At The Plate

-- Witt Jr. has eight doubles, four triples, 10 home runs and 11 walks while batting .233.
+- Witt Jr. has eight doubles, four triples, 10 home runs and 11 walks while hitting .237.

+- Witt Jr. has reached base via a hit in 36 games this year (of 60 played), and had multiple hits in 16 of those games.

-- In 19 games this season (32.2%), Witt Jr. has picked up an RBI, and in four of those games (6.8%) he had more than one.
-He has also driven home three or more of his team's runs in two contests.
+- In 31.7% of his games this year, Witt Jr. has had at least one RBI.
+He's picked up more than one in 6.7% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.